 Newland Chase has more than 20 years of experience supporting Canadian and multinational companies, and is a recognised authority for immigration solutions in Canada.
 We offer a wealth of knowledge and experience working with global organisations to manage their immigration needs for their mobile workforce through our 50 offices around the world.
 We provide consultative solutions that are designed to streamline the visa and immigration process which results in minimising risks to employees and business travellers within the framework of a safe and compliant program.

 At Newland Chase, our approach is to address each client’s unique needs.
-Our team of Canadian Regulated Immigration Consultants conduct an assessment with every client to understand what level of support is needed to ensure a successful immigration experience for all parties.
+Our team of Canadian Regulated Immigration Consultants conduct an assessment with every client to understand what level of support is needed to make a successful immigration experience for all parties.
 Our team has the global expertise to manage all of your immigration needs with a high-touch, cost effective solution that includes:

 • Ensuring that your employees travel with well-prepared applications and your employees are counselled on how to present their application